DitlevF/MasterThesis2018/README.md

 # MasterThesis2018

-This page holds the code for the M.Sc. thesis in Economics at the University of Copenhagen "High Dimensional Sparse Econometrics - A Bayesian Perspective" by Ditlev Kiersgaard Frisch.
+This page holds the code for the M.Sc. thesis in Economics at the University of Copenhagen "High Dimensional Econometrics - A Bayesian Perspective" by Ditlev Kiersgaard Frisch.

 The file "ss_example" is an example code for conducting spike-and-slab estimation of